-Since these critters can wreak all sorts of havoc—from spreading disease to damaging property—it’s essential to familiarize yourself with the kinds of rodents that infest homes.
+Rodents can wreak all sorts of havoc—from spreading disease to damaging property—making it essential to familiarize yourself with the kinds of rodents that infest homes.
 Read our guide to learn about the species that take up residence in homes and how to quickly identify them.

 What Is a Rodent?

 Rodents are an order of mammals characterized by their larger-than-average front teeth, which they use to gnaw, find shelter and obtain food.
 These animals live on every continent except Antarctica and even most islands.

 While the word “rodent” may bring to mind the words “mouse” and “rat,” this enormous order of animals encompasses over two dozen families and includes groups as diverse as beavers, porcupines, marmots, and chinchillas.